Bhavik-Jain/Bhavik-Jain/README.md

 # Hi, I’m Bhavik-Jain
-- 👀 Skilled in Django, React, Machine Learning, and Data Analysis.
+- 👀 Skilled in Python, Django, Flask.
 - 🎓 Currently Pursuing **Master of Computer Applications** from **Sinhgad Institute of Management, Pune**.
 - 💻 I’m looking for Internship as a **Python Developer**.
 - ✏️ I also write blog on [Blogging for Geeks]("https://bloggingforgeeks.com/" "Blogging for Geeks")